apconole/jiracli/README.rst

 Authentication
 --------------

+By default, *jiracli* will try to harvest the cookies from your running browser, as a way of quickly trying it out.
+This method of authentication is called the **cookie_harvest** method type.
+It is useful for quickly trying out *jcli* features, but the downside is that you'll need to use a web browser to authenticate when the authentication details are not available.

 You'll want to change the authentication information for actually accessing a JIRA instance.
 Currently, the jira client library will support authentication by kerberos, or Personal Access Token.
 Additionally, the